Crossing Souls: Plot

 After getting out of the cavern and dealing with the ghosts of the old west, Major Oh Russ catches up to them, steals the Duat Stone and kidnaps Charlie.
-Matt and Chris give chase and infiltrate Oh Russ’ headquarters where they encounter Osis, the Egyptian god of balance, who reveals Oh Russ is the servant of the Egyptian god of destruction Seth who usurped his brother Osis' position as the Keeper of the Living Balance.
+Matt and Chris give a chase and infiltrate Oh Russ’ headquarters where they encounter Osis, the Egyptian god of balance, who reveals Oh Russ is the servant of the Egyptian god of destruction Seth who usurped his brother Osis' position as the Keeper of the Living Balance.
 The boys also learn Oh Russ is using their families and friends as an energy source to power up the Duat Stone.
 While they manage to defeat Oh Russ and rescue Charlie, Matt dies.
 Charlie and Chris share a final kiss before Charlie escapes with all of the townsfolk while Chris stays behind, activates the interdimensional portal and destroys Seth with his soul, thus saving everyone at the cost of his own life.

 In the epilogue, Charlie, having grown old, tells the events of the game as a story to her grandchildren.
-After they leave, she activates a machine based on Matt's discoveries to send her soul to the afterlife as a girl she was back then and reunites with her childhood friends.
+After they leave, Charlie, wanting to return to her friends, activates a machine based on Matt's discoveries to send her soul to the afterlife as a girl she was back then and reunites with her childhood friends.